 Associate Professor, Perelman School of Medicine

-Dr. Shaw’s research interests include statistical methodology to address covariate and outcome measurement error, the evaluation of diagnostic tests, and design of medical studies.
+Shaw’s research interests include design of clinical trials, statistical methodology to address covariate and outcome measurement error, prediction modeling, and nutritional and physical activity epidemiology.
 She has a particular interest in the use of biomarker studies to calibrate exposure measurements in the fields of nutritional and physical activity epidemiology and environmental health, to allow for a better estimate of the association between these exposures and disease.
 More recently she has developed a novel rank test to evaluate a composite survival outcome in the presence of interval censoring.
 As Associate Professor of Biostatistics at the Perelman School of Medicine, Dr. Shaw has continued collaborations in a variety of epidemiologic and clinical studies, with a focus on infectious and chronic disease.